TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          string /stdWrap

    Description
-         if the content is empty (trimmed) at this point, the content is loaded with "ifEmpty".
+         If the content is empty (trimmed) at this point, the content is loaded with "ifEmpty".
 Zeros are treated as empty values!

    Default